The War (Dix engravings): Background

 Dix was born in 1891, and studied art in Dresden before the First World War.
 He was conscripted in 1915, and served in the Imperial German Army as a machine gunner on both the Eastern Front and the Western Front.
 After the war, he returned to study at the Dresden Academy of Fine Arts, and then in Italy.
-He was a founder of the short-lived avante-garde Dresdner Sezession art group, and then supported the post-expressionist New Objectivity movement.
+He was a founder of the short-lived avant-garde Dresdner Sezession art group, and then supported the post-expressionist New Objectivity movement.

 His horrific experiences in the trenches inspired the anti-war art he created after 1920.
 Dix came to public attention when featured by Theodor Däubler in Das Kunstblatt in 1920.
 In 1921, Otto Dix met Karl Nierendorf, an art dealer in Berlin, who became his agent and publisher.
 Dix's large anti-war painting The Trench ("Der Schützengraben") caused great controversy when first exhibited in Cologne in 1923.
 It was confiscated as degenerate art (Entartete Kunst) by the Nazis, and lost during the Second World War.

 Dix's reputation for controversy continued in 1925, when he successfully defended himself against charges of indecency following exhibitions in Berlin and Darmstadt of two paintings of prostitutes.
 He became a professor at the Dresden Academy in 1927, and returned to anti-war sentiments for his 1929 to 1932 triptych, also entitled The War (Der Krieg), the central panel of which reworks themes from The Trench: this painting been held by the Galerie Neue Meister in Dresden since 1968.